 This study showed that children in the population have already missed the immunization, especially the booster vaccination at 18-24 months old.
-Data showed that COVID-19 has made an impact on life-saving immunization services around the world, putting millions of children at risk of diseases like diphtheria.
-According to data collected by the WHO and UNICEF during the COVID-19 pandemic, more than half of the 129 countries (53%) reported severe disruptions in routine immunization in childhood, including DTP vaccination.^{10,11} History showed that the outbreak of diphtheria happened following the decreased coverage of DTP vaccination.
-In Indonesia, the diphtheria outbreak in 2017 happened as the coverage of DTP vaccination decreased.2 In accordance with the Expanded Program on Immunization (EPI) recommendation, the Indonesian National Immunization schedule comprises primary vaccination with 3 doses of DTP at 2, 3, and 4 months old, followed by the first booster dose at the age of 18-24 months old.12 Our study suggest there will be a need for a comprehensive policy to provide immunization access and immunity gaps in children.
+Data showed that COVID-19 has made an impact on life-saving immunization services around the world, putting millions of children at risk of diseases like diphtheria.9 According to data collected by the WHO and UNICEF during the COVID-19 pandemic, more than half of the 129 countries (53%) reported severe disruptions in routine immunization in childhood, including DTP vaccination.^{10,11} History showed that the outbreak of diphtheria happened following the decreased coverage of DTP vaccination.
+In Indonesia, the diphtheria outbreak in 2017 happened as the coverage of DTP vaccination (EPI) recommendation, the Indonesian National Immunization schedule comprises primary vaccination with 3 doses of DTP at 2, 3, and 4 months old, followed by the first booster dose at the age of 18-24 months old.12 Our study suggest there will be a need for a comprehensive policy to provide immunization access and immunity gaps in children.